blackflux/secure-chest/README.md

 ## Crypter

-Used to encrypt and decrypt data using `aes-256-cbc` with a `16` bit random IV by default (see notes below).
+Used to encrypt and decrypt data using `aes-256-cbc` with `16` bit random IV by default (see notes below).

 Deals only with Buffers and produced web-safe base64 and hence is encoding independent.